Monique Currie: USA Basketball

 Currie was named to the USA Women's U19 team which represented the US in the 2001 U19 World's Championship, held in Brno, Czech Republic in July 2001.
 Currie scored 3.2 points per game, and helped the USA team to a 6–1 record and the bronze medal.

-Currie also played on the team representing the US at the 2005 World University Games held in Izmir, Turkey.
+Currie also played on the team representing the US at the 2005 World University Games held in İzmir, Turkey.
 The team won all seven games to earn the gold medal.
 Currie scored 8.9 points per game.